I'm Not NOT Photogenic: How To Get Your Mind Right For Your Next Portrait Session

 There are many other ways to establish credibility, but the key is figuring out the ones that work best represent you and your brand.

-Establish an intimate relationship with your tribe
+Establish a relationship with your tribe

 Although it’s always a pleasure to share your “wins,” it’s just as important to teach a lesson through your miscalculations and setbacks, as well.